Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 mvn archetype:generate -DgroupId=com.fabrikam -DartifactId=testSDKApp -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

 This creates a basic Maven project under the `testSDKApp` folder.
-Add the the following entry into the project `pom.xml`'s dependency section to import the Java SDK for Azure.
+Add the the following entry into the project `pom.xml` to import the Java SDK for Azure.

 ```XML
 <dependency>